nikk-nikaznan/Subject-Invariant-SSVEP-GAN/README.md

 The `sample_data` folder contains randomly generated data that is used to represent the shape of the input data.
 It is important to note this is not the real EEG data.

 First, create the pretrain subject weight.
-This can be done by using the `CNNN_pretrainsubject.py`.
+This can be done by using the `cnn_pretrainsubject.py`.

-Then, train SIS-GAN in `SIS-GAN.py`by using the pretrain subject weight as a frozen network.
+Then, train sis_gan in `sis_gan.py`by using the pretrain subject weight as a frozen network.

-Lastly, evaluate the performance of the generated synthetic data by using `CNN_SSVEP_classification`.
+Lastly, evaluate the performance of the generated synthetic data by using `cnn_ssvep_Classification`.

 Model configurations are controlled by using yaml files that can be found in the config directory.
 This can be changed to customise the model accordingly.